snowdriftcoop/snowdrift/BEGINNERS.md

 To get a quick virtual machine with the core dependencies for snowdrift, follow the [Vagrant setup instructions](SETUP_VAGRANT.md).
-**This is the best and easiest option for all systems including GNU/Linux, BSD, OS X, and Windows.**
+**This is the easiest option for all systems including GNU/Linux, BSD, OS X, and Windows.**

 If you prefer to install locally, see our